Installing 1000 kWh Solar Panels|Cut Energy Costs Today

 The following factors can affect the cost of a solar system:

-• Type of solar panels: Solar panels come in a variety of types, each with its own efficiency rating and price.
+• Type of solar panels: Solar panels come in a variety of types, each with its efficiency rating and price.
 Monocrystalline solar panels are the most efficient, but they are also the most expensive.
 Polycrystalline solar panels are less efficient than monocrystalline solar panels, but they are also less expensive.
-Thin-film solar panels are the least efficient, but they are also the least expensive.
+Thin-film solar panels are the least efficient, but they are also the least costly.

 • Size of your system: The size of your solar system will depend on your energy needs.
 A larger system will cost more than a smaller system.